Azure/blobporter/README.md

 ## Performance Considerations

-By default, BlobPorter creates 6 readers and 9 workers for each core on the computer.
+By default, BlobPorter creates 5 readers and 8 workers for each core on the computer.
 You can overwrite these values by using the options -r (number of readers) and -g (number of workers).
 When overriding these options there are few considerations:

 - If during the transfer the buffer level is constant at 000%, workers could be waiting for data.
 Consider increasing the number of readers.
 If the level is 100% the opposite applies; increasing the number of workers could help.

 - In BlobPorter, each reader or worker correlates to one goroutine.
 Goroutines are lightweight and a Go program can create a high number of goroutines, however, there's a point where the overhead of context switching impacts overall performance.
 Increase these values in small increments, e.g. 5.

-- For transfers from fast disks (SSD) or HTTP sources a lesser number readers or workers could provide the same performance than the default values.
-You could reduce these values if you want to minimize resource utilization.
+- For transfers from fast disks (SSD) or HTTP sources reducing the number readers or workers could provide better performance than the default values.
+Reduce these values if you want to minimize resource utilization.
 Lowering these numbers reduces contention and the likelihood of experiencing throttling conditions.

-- In Linux, BlobPorter reduces the number of readers if the number of open files during the transfer is greater than 1024.
-Linux restricts the number of files open by a process and since each reader holds a handle to the file to transfer, you can reach this limit if you want transfer multiple files even with a relatively low number of readers.
-For example, if you have 10 readers and want to transfer more than 102 files you will reach this limit.
-In this case BlobPorter will issue a warning displaying the new number of readers.
-If the resulting number of readers impacts performance, consider running multiple instances of BlobPorter with a smaller source list.
+- Starting with version 0.5.10:

+- - Transfers are batched.
+Each batch transfer will concurrently read and transfer up to 200 files (default value) from the source.
+The batch size can be modified using the -x option, the maximum value is 500.

+- - Blobs smaller than the block size are transferred in a single operation.
+With relatively small files (<32MB) performance may be higher if you set a block size equal to the size of the files.
+Setting the number of workers and readers to the number of files could also, yeild performance gains.

+## Issues and Feedback

+If you have a question or find a bug, open a new issue in this repository.
+BlobPorter is an OSS project maintained by the contributors.

 ## Contribute